 - What is a PCP and can I change my PCP once I'm enrolled?

 - What if I need to see a specialist?

-- What if I need to be hospitalized?
+- What if I need to go to the hospital?

-- What if I'm out of town and I need emergency care?
+- What if I'm traveling, visiting or living out of town and need non-emergency care?

-- What is a “medical emergency” and what should you do if you have one?
+- What is a “medical emergency” and what should I do if I have one?

-- What about fitness, vision, hearing and dental coverage?
+- Is fitness, vision, hearing and dental coverage provided?

-- Will my Medicare Advantage plan premium decrease if the government is helping pay for part of the Medicare prescription drug plan cost?
+- Will my Medicare Advantage plan premium decrease if the government is helping pay for part of my Medicare prescription drug plan costs?